Mateis/mateis.github.io/oblivion/index.md

 # A lightpost in oblivion
 I want to know what we do not know.
 How can we get a hold of it.
 And position best in it.

+I believe its important to be very well at behaving when i do not know.
+Its the status quo.
+And the starting point for any human on earth.
+And the starting point for every new territory one enters.
+Its also the fate of humans, given the worlds complexity compared to the (a single and unaided with technology) human mind's ability.

 *Uncertainty, randomness, unknown, epistomology*

 ## Why